exekube/exekube/README.md

 ## Features

-The framework allows you:
+The framework allows you to:

+- Not worry about managing dependencies like Google Cloud SDK, Terraform, `kubectl`, etc. since they're all packaged in a Docker image
 - Control your cloud infrastructure as declarative code via Terraform
 - Control your container orchestration as decalrative code via Terraform and Helm
-- Create a production-grade clusters and deploy all Kubernetes resources **via one command**:
+- Create a production-grade clusters and deploy all Kubernetes resources **via one command**
-    ```sh
-    xk up
-    ```
-- Destroy all cloud and Kubernetes resources via one command (to avoid wasting money in non-production environments):
+- Destroy all cloud and Kubernetes resources via one command (to avoid wasting money in non-production environments)
-    ```sh
-    xk down
-    ```
-- Freedom to choose a cloud provider to host Kubernetes (only Google Cloud Platform as of 0.2)
+- Freely choose a cloud provider to host Kubernetes (only Google Cloud Platform as of 0.2)

 ## Roadmap